Thank you for being here.

 Learn more about Kintla’s journey of a lifetime and research here

-Moving from urban life in East Lansing, Michigan in 2021, Kintla now calls the rural foothills of the Blue Ridge Mountains home where she resides with her beloved husband, a loqacious Native American Indian Dog, and a rescued, slightly feral, loving orange boy cat.
+Moving from urban life in East Lansing, Michigan in 2021, Kintla now calls the rural foothills of the Blue Ridge Mountains home where she resides with her beloved husband, a loqacious Native American Indian Dog, and a rescued, quirky orange boy cat.

 Kintla Striker’s dedication to trauma awareness and education, research, and advocacy for survivors has extended beyond clinical work into broader creative endeavors including an co-curated art exhibition of her work at Michigan State University in 2019.
 She was also interviewed in the award-winning documentary Break the Chain, an internationally recognized film exposing the realities of human trafficking in the United States, raising awareness, and advocating for survivors.

 Kintla Mind-Body Global was established in 2009 (originally Kintla Yoga, LLC) in East Lansing, Michigan at a time when talking about trauma was not an acceptable part of public discourse.
-In fact the very mention of the word was seemingly off-limits.
 Individually and collectively, we’ve come a long way since then.

 Through opening to deeper understanding of ourselves we learn that healing is more than the story of what happened; it is the art of transmuting and weaving those experiences into the fabric of who we are, guiding both our everyday living and the dreams we carry forward.